 Essential skills provide a basis for a lifetime of learning through the acquisition and improvement of competencies in written and spoken communication, quantitative reasoning, and computer and information technology.
-These essential academic skills are joined with a program in physical health and personal well-being and promote growth and academic success.
 The essential skills are introduced early in a student's career and reinforced throughout the Truman curriculum.

-Writing as Critical Thinking Speech Elementary Functions Statistics Computer Literacy Personal Well-Being
+THE ESSENTIAL SKILLS: Writing as Critical Thinking Speech Elementary Functions Statistics Computer Literacy Personal Well-Being